 Overview

 More satellites have been launched in the last 15 years, than in the preceding 50, starting from the launch of Sputnik I in 1957.
-If the plans of just 10% of satellite operators proposing new satellites and constellations of satellites were to be realised, as many as 100,000 satellites will … For more content click the Read More button below.
+If the plans of just 10% of satellite operators proposing new satellites and constellations of satellites were to be realised, as many as 100,000 satellites will be launched in the next 10 years.
+What accounts for this exponential growth?
+Can and should it be sustained?

 The exploration and use of the space domain was born out of great power competition and under the spectre of conflict between the USSR and the US.
 Yet, over the early decades after the dawn of the space age, exploration of outer space was often characterised by cooperation.
 In the last decade, an increasing number of States, non-State and commercial actors have sought to exploit the commercial, strategic and scientific opportunities of this domain.
 Sometimes they cooperate, there is always competition, and the spectre of conflict in space itself looms larger than it ever has.
 Under-regulated conflict and competition could make Earth orbits and beyond unusable in the near future and for generations to come, with potentially devastating consequences.